Inspect Your Ride

 If you’ve been riding for numerous years, you’re bound to have encountered rain during one of your travels.
 Whether you are on a cross-country trek, or just a quick Sunday ride, rain can occur at any time, especially during the winter and spring seasons.
-Rather than trying to avoid the rain, prepare with these tips and be ready for any weather condition that presents itself.
+Rather than trying to avoid it, prepare with these tips and be ready to ride your motorcycle in the rain.

 Before you leave for your ride, there are a few parts to inspect in order to be prepared for the wet weather.